Coronavirus in Africa

 COVID-19 cases in Africa

-So far, there have been no major waves of infection in most African countries, unlike in India, Brazil, the USA and across Europe – but the highly contagious delta variant and the newly discovered omicron variant are currently causing the number of cases to rise in many African countries as well.
-Due to the lack of available COVID-19 tests the number of unreported cases may be much higher.
+So far, there have been no major waves of infection in most African countries, unlike in India, Brazil, the USA and across Europe, but due to the lack of available COVID-19 tests the number of unreported cases may be much higher than recorded.
 The health sector in sub-Saharan Africa is understaffed and underequipped, contributing to the insufficient data available.